alephium/docs/docs/5min-overview.md

 ## 🏋️‍♀️ Our team

-The core team counts 14 members.
-9 are tech team members and the remaining 5 are part of the operations team.
+The core team counts 16 members.
+9 are tech team members and the remaining 7 are part of the operations team.
 Come say hello on Discord!

 [@ChengWang#1571](https://twitter.com/wachmc) 🛠 is our founder, core dev, double PhD dropout in Math & CS, grand wizard of Alephium, working from Lausanne, Switzerland 🇨🇭

-[@s0ukie#8277](https://twitter.com/s0ukie) ⚙️ is our Chief of Staff, without whom nothing moves, previously @Lykke and @Bestmile.
+[@s0ukie#8277](https://twitter.com/s0ukie) ⚙️ is our COO, without whom nothing moves, previously @Lykke and @Bestmile.
 Working from Zürich, Switzerland 🇨🇭

 [@setto#4764](http://twitter.com/heptazoid) 🕹 is our community magician !
 Creative, attentive and a constant presence on our Discord & Telegram, working from Sweden 🇸🇪